 The best way of getting around in Seoul is by using public transport.
-Although the city is not as congested as Shanghai or Bangkok, it has its fair share of traffic jams that cause significant delays.
+Although the city isn't as congested as Shanghai or Bangkok, it has its fair share of traffic jams that cause significant delays.

-The extensive subway system in Seoul means that there is usually a subway stop within a ten-minute walk of any destination, and its public buses are also an efficient way to get around.
+The extensive subway system in Seoul means that there's usually a subway stop within a ten-minute walk of any destination, and its public buses are also an efficient way to get around.
 Street signs and subway signs in Seoul are usually written in both English and Korean.

 Public transport in Seoul